-The Management Console is based on the HTTPS protocol, which is a combination of HTTP and SSL protocols.
+The Management Console is based on HTTPS protocol, which is a combination of HTTP and SSL protocols.
 This protocol is generally used to encrypt the traffic from the client to server for security reasons.
 The certificate it works with is used for encryption only, and does not prove the server identity, so when you try to access the Management Console, a warning of untrusted connection is usually displayed.
 To continue working with this certificate, some steps should be taken to "accept" the certificate before access to the site is permitted.
 If you are using the Mozilla Firefox browser, this usually occurs only on the first access to the server, after which the certificate is stored in the browser database and marked as trusted.
-However, with other browsers the insecure connection warning might be displayed every time you access the server.
+With other browsers, the insecure connection warning might be displayed every time you access the server.

 This scenario is suitable for testing purposes, or for running the program on the company's internal networks.
 If you want to make the Management Console available to external users, your organization should obtain a certificate signed by a well-known certificate authority, which verifies that the server actually has the name it is accessed by and that this server belongs to the given organization.